Nick Johnson QC and Chloe Fordham secure acquittal in £9m HMRC cheat trial

 March 26, 2018

-Last week after a 9 week trial in the Crown Court at Leeds, Nick Johnson QC and Chloe Fordham, both members of Chambers’ criminal team, secured a unanimous acquittal on behalf of a client running a cut throat defence in an alleged HMRC cheat where over £9m was lost to the taxpayer.
+Last week after a 9 week trial in the Crown Court at Leeds, Nick Johnson QC and Chloe Fordham, both members of Chambers’ criminal team, secured a unanimous acquittal on behalf of a client running a cut throat defence in an alleged HMRC cheat trial where over £9m was lost to the taxpayer.

 The co-accused was convicted and will be sentenced this week.